Is your financial data telling the whole truth?

 - Credit: Represents an increase in liabilities or revenue and a decrease in assets or expenses.

-What is General Ledger Reconciliation
+What is General Ledger Reconciliation?

-General ledger reconciliation or GL reconciliation is the process of verifying and ensuring the accuracy of the transactions recorded in a company’s general ledger.
-It involves matching documentation (such as bank statements, invoices, and receipts) with ledger entries to identify any discrepancies and ensure its accuracy.
 It is similar to balancing your personal budget at the end of the month.
-You compare your expense receipts and bank statements to ensure that every transaction is recorded correctly, and no amount is missing or misreported.
-Similarly, businesses follow a reconciliation process to maintain their financial books.
-Next, let’s examine its role in managing transactions.
+You compare your expense receipts and invoices to ensure that every transaction is recorded correctly, and no amount is missing or misreported.

 Why is General Ledger Reconciliation Important?

-Your general ledger (GL) is the backbone of your company’s financial reporting.
-If it doesn’t balance, your financial statements could be inaccurate.
-This can lead to:
+The general ledger (GL) is the backbone of your company’s financial reporting.

 - Poor business decision-making.